 The short answer: Probably more than you’re eating right now.
 Here’s why, plus how to meet your daily needs.

 If nutrition were a popularity contest, protein would win running away—and for good reason.
-Not only does this macronutrient help you feel fuller longer, but it’s crucial to every cell in your body.
+Not only does this macronutrient help you feel fuller longer, it’s also crucial to every cell in your body.
 You need it to build and maintain your bones, muscles, skin, and more.

 Protein is even more important as you age, says Sonya Angelone, R.D.N., a spokesperson for the Academy of Nutrition and Dietetics.
 That’s because as you get older, you don’t absorb or metabolize amino acids—the building blocks of protein—as well as you did when you were younger, she explains.